leongchern/bioinformatics/README.md

 This function takes as inputs both the ground truth labels as well as the predicted labels.
 It then outputs the macro/micro/weight versions of the precision, recall and F1 metrics between the 2 sequences.

+## Instructions for use
+Place the FASTA sequence files in the root folder, and the python script in the 'code' folder.
+Run the python script from the code folder.